1. The atmosphere is the envelope of_____________.

 Explanation: To avoid weather turbulence and clouds.

-17. The stratosphere is ideal for flying because:
+17. The stratosphere is ideal for flying because_____________.

 A) No oxygen